I think of the warmth that had once existed under the covers in the narrow space between my parents.

 At the end of the visitation day, we would get rounded up with the rest of the visitors.
 My family was usually one of the only families that stayed the whole visitation period.
 We would pass through multiple barbed wire fences and hallways before being inspected one last time.
 I’d look at the other visitors curiously.
 Sometimes, there’d be children younger than me.
 Other times, my brother and I would be the only children.
 Often, the visitors would exchange tired smiles to each other while waiting for our role call.
 In a place so devoid of warmth, there was an unspoken feeling of community amongst the visitors.

-When I am warm, I am safe—I write to my penpals from my cozy bedroom with fuzzy carpet and sunlight streaming through the windows, and my penpals write from inside cold and gray cement walls.
+When I am warm, I am safe—I write to my penpals from my cozy bedroom with plush carpet and sunlight streaming through the windows, and my penpals write from inside cold and gray cement walls.

 Over the past year, I have been corresponding and forging friendships with people on the inside.
 A few of my penpals tell me things on their bucket list for when they are released, and I share pictures of beautiful sights from my hikes.